Pet-Projects-with-Shanmeistro/simple-shell/README.md

 Ansible will update your system based on the changes in `group_vars/all.yml`.

+---

-⚠️ Removing Packages and Libraries:
+## ⚠️ Removing Packages and Libraries

 This script primarily installs tools using your system's package manager or via tools like pip and cargo.
 To completely remove a tool and its dependencies, you should use the appropriate uninstallation command for the package manager that installed it (e.g., `sudo apt remove <package>`, `brew uninstall <package>`, `pip uninstall <package>`, `cargo uninstall <package>`).
 Manual removal is recommended to avoid unintended consequences.